 - Pants & Shorts: Old Navy has a ton of basic pants and shorts that you can buy.
 Their Pixie Pants are my absolute favorite and they come in so many patterns and colors.
 They also have amazing denim jeans as well.

 Now that you have some organization?
 What kind of jewelry should you get?
-I love purchasing pearls (I won't tell if they are fake, girl!), bangles, headbands, cute and colorful statement necklaces, etc. I also suggest that you invest in one or two really awesome necklaces.
-I invested in a really cute simple pearl necklace, but I wear it all the time--even now I wear it often, and I got that thing during my sophomore or junior year of college.
+I love purchasing pearls (I won’t tell if they are fake, girl!), bangles, headbands, cute and colorful statement necklaces, etc. I also suggest that you invest in one or two really awesome necklaces.
+In college, I invested in a really cute simple pearl necklace, but I wore it all the time.
+Even now I wear it, and I got that thing during my sophomore or junior year of college.